ibrod83/repeat-promise-until-resolved/readme.md

     }

     try {
-        //Limit to 5 attempts, and create a delay of 2 seconds between each attempt.
-Also pass functions to the hooks. await repeatPromiseUntilResolved(promiseFactory, { maxAttempts: 5, delay: 2000, onAttempt, onError });
+        //Limit to 5 attempts, and create a delay of 2 seconds between each attempt. timeout: Wait up to 5 seconds for each promise to resolve, until it's manually rejected(and retried)
+        //Also pass functions to the hooks.
+        await repeatPromiseUntilResolved(promiseFactory, { maxAttempts: 5, delay: 2000, timeout:5000, onAttempt, onError });
     } catch (error) {
         console.log('final fail',error)
     }